tkhupe/practise/README.md

-# practise.
+# Practise
-Boot Camp Prework Study Guide for Students
+Demo Project for prep